This procedure sets out the Upper Eden Medical Practice’s approach to the handling of complaints.

 Action upon receipt of a complaint

 Complaints may be received either verbally or in writing; however for anything other than minor grievances, the Practice requests that the complaint is made in writing to ensure that an accurate description of the issue is recorded.
-The complaint must be forwarded to the Complaints Manager (or the lead GP if the Complaints Manager is unavailable), who must:
+The complaint must be forwarded to the Practice Manager (or Assistant Manager if the Complaints Manager is unavailable), who must:

 - Acknowledge in writing within the period of 2 working days beginning with the day on which the complaint was made or, where that is not possible, as soon as reasonably practicable.
-Include an offer to discuss the matter in person if this is logistically possible and acceptable.
+Include an offer to discuss the matter in person if this is preferred, logistically possible and acceptable.
 The discussion will include agreement with the patient as to how they wish the complaint to be handled.

 - Advise the patient of potential timescales and the next steps.

-- Where the complaint is made verbally a written record will be taken and a copy will be provided to the complainant.
+- Where the complaint is made verbally, a written record will be taken.

 - Ensure the complaint is properly investigated.
 Where the complaint involves more than one organisation the Complaints Manager will liaise with his / her counterpart to agree responsibilities and ensure that one coordinated response is sent;

 - Where the complaint has been sent to the incorrect organisation, advise the patient within 2 working days and ask them if they want it to be forwarded on.
 If it is sent on, advise the patient of the full contact details;

 - Provide a written response to the patient as soon as reasonably practicable ensuring that the patient is kept up to date with progress as appropriate.
-Where a response is not possible within 7-14 working days provide an update report to the patient with an estimate of the timescale.
+Where a response is not possible within 7-14 working days provide an update for the patient with an estimate of the revised timescale.
 The final reply will include a full report and a statement advising them of their right to take the matter to the Ombudsman if required.